The best camping near Port Macquarie, New South Wales.

 - Port Macquarie has several camping gear stores where you can gather supplies before heading out.
 Top picks include Anaconda and BCF (Boating Camping Fishing).

-- Smoking is prohibited in all New South Wales national parks.
+- Smoking is prohibited in all NSW national parks.

-- Some campgrounds, such as Crowdy Gap, require advance bookings.
+- Some area campgrounds, such as Crowdy Gap, require advance bookings.